Ernyoke/certified-aws-solutions-architect-professional/15-deployment/ssm.md

     - **Compliance**: after patches are applied, system manager can check success of compliance compared to what is expected
 - Patch Baselines:
     - For Linux: `AWS-[OS]DefaultPatchBaseline` - explicitly defines patches, example: `AWS-AmazonLinux2DefaultPatchBaseline`, `AWS-UbuntuDefaultPatchBaseline` - contain security updates and any critical update
-    - For Windows: `AWS-DefaultPatchBaseline`, `AWS-WindowsPredefinedPatchBaseline-OS`, `AWS-WindowsPredefinedPatchBaseline-OS-Application`
+    - For Windows: `AWS-DefaultPatchBaseline`, `AWS-WindowsPredefinedPatchBaseline-OS`, `AWS-WindowsPredefinedPatchBaseline-OS-Application` - Contains patches for MS applications as well.